katcipis/katcipis.github.io/_posts/2017-03-28-exploring-go-objects.md

 To which of the types the function will be added is decided by the type of the method receiver, on this case it is a (\*ObjectAdder).

-This related to the [method sets](https://github.com/golang/go/wiki/MethodSets) concept introduces on Go.
+This relates to the [method sets](https://github.com/golang/go/wiki/MethodSets) concept introduced by Go.

 Anyway, going on, the result: